expobrain/database-migrations-guide/docs/postgres/add/columns.md

 See the [How to obtain a lock safely for a migration](../how_tos.md#how-to-obtain-a-lock-safely-for-a-migration) section below for a step-by-step guide on what to do.

+!!! warning

-> Warning: `NULL` columns cannot be made into `NOT NULL` columns safely after-the-fact until Postgres 12.
+    `NULL` columns cannot be made into `NOT NULL` columns safely after-the-fact until Postgres 12.
 So if you are actually intending to make a `NOT NULL` column, then create a `NOT NULL` column with a dummy default value.

 ## Not nullable

+!!! bug

-Add not null - safe alternative possible.
+    **Incomplete - add safe alternative.**